JorgeAVasquez/61040-portfolio/assignments/assignment1.md

    - Excluded: Could be added as a later feature (summarization), but the primary problem is discovering papers first.
 - Tracking Connections: Students can’t easily see how papers relate (citations, shared concepts).
   - Excluded: Interesting but may be too complex for the first app iteration.
 Visualization is a nice addition, but is secondary to the core search problem.

+## Stakeholders

+1. Lost Tasks & Deadlines (Collaborative Work & Organization Tools) **Stakeholders:**
+- **Student (direct user):** Works on tasks and relies on group coordination.
+- **Club Leader / Project Manager (direct user):** Organizes tasks, assigns responsibilities, and tracks progress.
+- **Professor / TA (indirect user):** Oversees group projects or club activities, may be affected by missed deadlines.
+**Impact:**
+Students suffer from stress, missed deadlines, and reduced productivity when tasks are lost.
+Club leaders face additional workload and coordination challenges.
+Professors or TAs might see project quality drop or experience extra administrative burden when group members are uncoordinated.
+A well-designed tool could improve workflow efficiency, reduce missed tasks, and increase overall satisfaction for all stakeholders.

+2. Difficulty Tracking Spending (Personal Finance for Young Adults) **Stakeholders:**
+- **Student (direct user):** Needs to monitor spending, budget effectively, and meet savings goals.
+- **Parents / Guardians (indirect user):** May support or advise financially, concerned about financial habits.
+- **Banks / Financial Institutions (indirect user):** Could provide data integration, see responsible use of accounts, or offer guidance.

+**Impact:**
+Students who cannot track spending may overspend, incur debt, or develop poor financial habits.
+Parents or guardians may have to intervene or provide extra support, and banks could be indirectly affected by user account behavior.
+Addressing this problem through a tracking tool helps students build financial literacy, reduces stress, and encourages responsible financial decision-making.

+3. Time-Consuming Literature Search (Academic Paper Discovery & Summarization) **Stakeholders:**
+- **Student / Researcher (direct user):** Searches for relevant academic papers for coursework, projects, or research.
+- **Professors / Supervisors (indirect user):** Expect students to be well-prepared and efficient in research.
+- **Library / Database Providers (indirect user):** Maintain access to papers, may provide APIs or search tools, impacted by how users interact with their platforms.

+**Impact:**
+Students and researchers waste significant time searching for relevant papers, which slows progress and reduces learning or research efficiency.
+Professors and supervisors may see lower-quality work or delayed progress.
+Library and database providers could benefit if users engage more efficiently with resources, or may need to support additional API or search integrations.
+A tool that streamlines literature search saves time and improves research quality for all stakeholders.